argoproj/argo-rollouts/docs/features/analysis.md

 Argo Rollouts provides several ways to perform analysis to drive progressive delivery.
-This document describes how to achieve various forms of progressive delivery, varying the point in time analysis is performed, it's frequency, and occurrence.
+This document describes how to achieve various forms of progressive delivery, varying the point in time analysis is performed, its frequency, and occurrence.

 ## Custom Resource Definitions